How to Get an Alaska Fishing License: A Complete Step-by-Step Guide

 Non-Resident Licenses

-It’s important to note that non-resident licenses are valid for consecutive days from the date of purchase.
+Note: Non-resident licenses are valid for consecutive days from the date of purchase.
+ADF&G License Pricing

 King Salmon Stamps

-If you plan on fishing for king salmon (except in stocked lakes), you’ll need to purchase a king salmon stamp in addition to your sport fishing license.
-This requirement applies to both residents and non-residents, with the following exceptions:
+If you plan to fish for king salmon (excluding those in stocked lakes), a King Salmon Stamp is required in addition to your sport fishing license.
+This applies to both residents and non-residents, with exceptions for:

-• Residents with an ADF&G Permanent Identification Card (seniors and disabled veterans)
+- Residents with a Permanent Identification Card (seniors and disabled veterans)

-King Salmon stamps can be purchased online, at license vendors, and ADF&G offices.
-Prices vary depending on residency and the duration of the stamp.
+King Salmon Stamps can be purchased online, at license vendors, and ADF&G offices.
+ADF&G King Salmon Information

 Online